 In fact, research suggests that screeners on average tend to miss between 3% and 24% of all eligible studies depending on the level of content knowledge – often with a substantial impact on the final quantitative results (Buscemi et al., 2006; Waffenschmidt et al., 2019).
 In medicine, the number of missed studies may be even higher, especially when relying on student screeners (Ng et al., 2014).

-An additional challenge is that most automated screenings are based on supervised and active learning methods.
-This means that they need to be trained on a large enough set of in- and excluded references to perform adequately which in turn can be a time-consuming task, as well.
-Moreover, when automation tools are used for prioritized screening, there is no clear rule for determining when it is safe to stop screening with regard to finding all or close to all eligible references.
-Although various stopping rules have been proposed, the adequacy of these rules is sensitive to a range of factors, such as the length of the database, the prevalence of relevant studies, and the balance between relevant and irrelevant records (Campos et al., 2023; König et al., 2023; Van De Schoot et al., 2021).
+An additional challenge is that most automated screening tools are based on supervised and active learning methods.
+This means that they need to be trained on a large enough set of included and excluded references to perform adequately, which is time-consuming as well.
+Finally, when automation tools are used for prioritized screening, there is no clear rule for determining when it is safe to stop screening with regard to finding all or close to all eligible references.
+Although various stopping rules have been proposed, the adequacy of these rules is sensitive to a range of factors, such as the length of the database, the prevalence of relevant studies, and the balance between relevant and irrelevant records (Campos et al., 2023; König et al., 2023; Van De Schoot et al., 2021)

 By doing so, we provide a basis for making sense of specific TAB screening performances, which is needed in order to meaningfully assess the fruitfulness of using GPT models (and other LLMs) as independent TAB screeners in systematic reviews.

-For our benchmark development, the TP, TN, FN, and FP conditions were determined by comparing single human screener decisions to final decisions agreed upon between a minimum of two human screeners.
-In our classifier experiment, the conditions were determined by comparing the GPT decision with the final decision made by a minimum of two independent human screeners.

 This seems to create a screening paradox, which might be one of the main reasons for reviewers to mistrust the application of machine-learning tools (O’Connor et al., 2019).
 While trying to reduce selection biases caused by single screening, automated screening potentially introduces a novel type of publication/selection bias, referred to by König et al. (2023) as ‘artificial screening bias’.